 The other two costumes are simply non-sensical in context.
 I suppose policemen (and men in uniform in general) are supposed to be sexy in American culture.
 And I guess bunnies are related to Playboy bunnies?
 But the costume certainly misses the mark.

-Cross-posted at Ms.; originally posted in 2010.Lisa Wade is a professor of sociology at Occidental College.
+Cross-posted at Ms.; originally posted in 2010.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.